Father to take legal action over Mikey Rainsford's murder

 - Published

-A father whose innocent son was shot dead through his kitchen window by a gang is planning to take legal action against police for opportunities he says they missed to catch the killers.
+A father whose son was shot in a case of mistaken identity has said he is planning legal action against the police over alleged missed chances to prosecute one of the killers.

-Mikey Rainsford was killed in Merseyside in 2020 in a revenge shooting he had nothing to do with.
+Mikey Rainsford was killed by a gang on Merseyside in 2020 in a revenge shooting he had nothing to do with.

-His dad, Michael, said officers had information on the gun which was used prior to his son's murder.
+His dad Michael said officers had information about the gun which was used prior to the 20-year-old's murder.

 Merseyside Police said it was carrying out inquiries.

-Mr Rainsford said he relived the moment his 20-year-old son was killed every day.
+Mr Rainsford said he relived the moment his son was killed every day.

 "The window was just smashed with this roar of two bullets," he said.

-Mr Rainsford said he now had post-traumatic stress disorder (PTSD) from witnessing the attack and struggled to sleep.
+Mr Rainsford said witnessing the attack had left him with post-traumatic stress disorder and he struggled to sleep.

+"It doesn't become a distant memory, it just stays there every day," he said.

 "People move on - but we don't.
 We're stuck with this for the rest of our lives.
-You end up having to wear a mask just to survive."

 The shooting in Sefton had taken place as part of a gang dispute in retaliation for a brick being thrown through a nearby window.

-At the trial, one of Mikey Rainsford's killers, James Foy, was found guilty of murder but also convicted of possession of another firearm.
+One of Mikey Rainsford's killers, James Foy, was found guilty of murder but also convicted of possession of another firearm.

-Mr Rainsford said he found out that Foy's DNA had been discovered on that gun months before his son was killed and he believed that if Merseyside Police had acted on this, Mikey's life could have been saved.
+Mr Rainsford said he found out that Foy's DNA had been discovered on that gun months before his son was killed and he believed that if Merseyside Police had acted on this, Mikey may never have been shot.

-He contacted the Independent Office for Police Conduct (IOPC), who have upheld some of his complaints and ordered the force to investigate.
+He contacted the Independent Office for Police Conduct (IOPC), which has upheld some of his complaints and ordered the force to investigate.

 Mr Rainsford said he was now exploring the option of taking legal action against the force.